 8. Add a pop of pink with a feature wall

 Another way to incorporate pink into your kitchen is the humble feature wall.
-They get a lot of stick for being a bit of a cop out option but when it comes to bold colours, committing to four walls just might not be an option.
-The splash of pink in this kitchen is the perfect combo with the navy cabinets, plus the well placed pink accessories only enhance the feature wall.
+They get a lot of stick for being a bit of a cop out option but when it comes to bold colors, committing to four walls just might not be an option.
+This kitchen paint ideas is the perfect combo with the navy cabinets, plus the well placed pink accessories only enhance the feature wall.